 Jesus is journeying to Cana in Galilee, while John continues to baptize people in the Jordan, many of whom will follow Jesus and have the light of life through the regenerating baptismal water: men and women of every kind, the great and the small alike.
 Up to three thousand people were baptized on the first Pentecost Sunday (Acts 2:41).
-The Second New Creation story begins in Chapter 2 of John's Gospel with the marriage feast in Cana and the New Adam and his helpmate the New Eve present there.
+The second creation story begins in Chapter 2 of John’s Gospel with the marriage feast in Cana attended by the New Adam (Jesus) and his helpmate the New Eve (Mary) present there with him.

 The wine mourns, the vine languishes, all the merry-hearted sigh…

 No more do they drink wine with singing…

 There is an outcry in the streets for lack of wine;

 all joy has reached its eventide; the gladness of the earth is banished.